SmirnoffYM/AI-simulator/docs/BinaryNetworkProtocol.markdown

 ## Note about endianness

-All integer values larger than a byte should be converted to network byte order (big endian).
+All integer values larger than an octet should be converted to network byte order (big endian).